pythonarcade/arcade/doc/programming_guide/gui/style.rst

 This section covers how to use the existing stylable widgets.

-    In the following examples we will use the UIFlatButton as the stylable widget, you can do the same with any stylable widget listed above.
+    In the following examples we will use the :py:class:`~arcade.gui.UIFlatButton` as the stylable widget, you can do the same with any stylable widget listed above.

 Quickstart
 ```````````

-The following example shows how to adjust the style of a UIFlatButton.
+The following example shows how to adjust the style.

 .. code-block::